LLM in International Law

 The staff in the Overseas Development Office, Faculty of International Law, will provide advice to each candidate on how to organize his or her study plan.

 Mode of Teaching:

-Previously the classes were taught on Saturday and Sunday but they will now be in the weekday and weekday evening classes see the 2013 Fall Semester timetable here.
+The classes will be during the weekday and weekday evening classes see the 2013 Fall Semester timetable here.
 The class timetable will be available just over 1 month before the start of each new semester.

 “CUPL has an excellent reputation in the legal world.
 It is interesting and exciting studying law here in Beijing.
 Studying law in China is an excellent opportunity and I can’t think of any better place to do it than CUPL.
 My classes here are always interesting, students from different cultures and legal backgrounds discuss law in China with insightful and helpful professors.”

 Frederick Leclarcq, LLM Student from UK